microsoft/pai/manual/cluster-user/how-to-debug-jobs.md

    <img src="./imgs/ssh-click-generator.png" width="60%" height="60%" />

 The generator will generate one public key and one private key for you.
-Please download SSH private key then click `Use Public Key` button to use this key pair in your job.
+Please download SSH private key, then click `Use Public Key` button to use this key pair in your job.

    <img src="./imgs/ssh-generator.png" width="60%" height="60%" />